 How to Prep and Install LVT

 Before tile installation takes place, it's important to get room measurements so you know how much LVT to purchase.
 Using a tape measure, assess the room's square footage by multiplying its length by its width.
-For example, a 10 x 10-foot room would be 100 square feet, an 8 x 6-foot room would be 48 square feet and so on.
+For example, a 10 x 10-foot room would be 100 square feet, an 8 x 6-foot room would be 48 square feet, and so on.

-When measuring the room, don't worry about permanently affixed obstacles like kitchen islands — you'll purchase enough tile for the overall room and a little extra, so you'll have plenty with which to do the job.
+When measuring the room, don't worry about permanently affixed obstacles, like kitchen islands — you'll purchase enough tile for the overall room and a little extra, so you'll have plenty with which to do the job.
 Remember to read the tile installation instructions before starting.

-Step 1 Evaluate the Condition of the Current Flooring
+Step 1: Evaluate the Condition of the Current Flooring

-Also, if your floor is of that era or earlier and you wish to lay LVT over it, you can do so as long as the original floor is not disturbed in a way that could potentially release asbestos dust into the air.
+If your floor is of that era or earlier and you wish to lay LVT over it, you can do so as long as the original floor is not disturbed in a way that could potentially release asbestos dust into the air.

-Step 2 Make Sure the Floor Is Smooth
+Step 2: Make Sure the Floor Is Smooth

 Before you lay any tile, you need to make sure the existing floor is smooth.
 You can glue LVT to a floor made from plywood, which is durable and flat.
-However, if it is wafer board, particleboard or oriented strand board, it will not be strong enough to place LVT over it.
+However, if it is wafer board, particleboard or oriented strandboard, it will not be strong enough to place LVT over it.

-If you're installing LVT over concrete, it must be dry, over six weeks old and generally clean without powder, flakes, solvent, wax, oil or paint anywhere on its surface.
+If you're installing LVT over concrete, it must be dry, over six weeks old, and generally clean without powder, flakes, solvent, wax, oil, or paint anywhere on its surface.
 For large cracks in concrete, fill them with floor patch and trowel smooth.

-Step 3 Undercut Doors for Placing Vinyl Tile
+Step 3: Undercut Doors for Placing Vinyl Tile

-Step 4 Install Underlayment
+Step 4: Install Underlayment

-Step 5 Create a Design for Your Vinyl Tile Floor
+Step 5: Create a Design for Your Vinyl Tile Floor

 Before putting the first tile in place, you should have a design in mind.
 Divide the room in equal quarters with two chalk lines and measure the amount of tiles you'll need from there, or you can lay them out starting from the lines to better see their configuration.
 Remember to figure in grout lines when studying the layout.

-Step 7 Carefully Lay Vinyl Tile Flooring
+Step 7: Carefully Lay Vinyl Tile Flooring

-Step 8 Cutting Into Vinyl Tile
+Step 8: Cutting Into Vinyl Tile

-Step 9 Use a Floor Roller to Set Vinyl Tile
+Step 9: Use a Floor Roller to Set Vinyl Tile

-Step 10 Hide the Transition
+Step 10: Hide the Transition

-Step 11 Grout the Tiles
+Step 11: Grout the Tiles

-When grouting tile, make sure to go with the type of grout recommended by the manufacturer.
+When grouting glued-down tile, make sure to go with the type of grout recommended by the manufacturer.
 Do not use anything cement-based.
 Using the narrow tip of a trowel, place grout in the gaps between the tiles.
 Then, with a rubber grout float, work it in.
 Scrape off the excess and wait before cleaning it with a mist of water and a wet sponge.

 When cleaning the floor, don't use too much water or scrub too hard, as you may start to remove the grout you just put in place.
 Check the tiles the next day.
 If any excess grout remains on the tile floor, spot clean with ammonia or mineral spirits.
 Let it dry for at least 24 hours before allowing anyone to enter.
 Do not wash it for at least a few days to let everything settle.